How to Become an Engineer: What to Do While You’re Still in High School

 Consider engaging in extracurricular activities that are specific to engineering or STEM studies, such as after-school or weekend engineering exploration programs, career fairs, and science competitions.

-So, you think you want to become an engineer?
-Take the right steps in high school!
+Are you wondering how to become an engineer?
+Start by taking the right steps in high school!

 Regardless of what engineering specialization you think you might want to pursue during your undergraduate studies, there are several key steps you should take while still in high school to build a solid academic foundation that will allow you to make a smooth transition into your engineering education and career.